oceanbase/ob-operator/docsite/docs/cli/quickstart.md

 make cli-build
 ```

-if build successfully, you can find the binary file in `./bin/obocli`, you can copy it to your PATH.
+If build successfully, you can find the binary file in `./bin/obocli`, you can copy it to your PATH.

 Assuming you have added it to your PATH, you can run the following command to check if obocli is installed successfully.